 Methods of Preparation –

-As said, in Sicily initially the fruits of the fig tree were considered poisonous; Subsequently overcome the initial distrust was exploited to the fullest extent in all its parts and qualities.
+As said, in Sicily initially the fruits of the Indian fig opuntia were considered poisonous; Subsequently overcome the initial distrust was exploited to the fullest extent in all its parts and qualities.
 In practice, this plant uses everything in Sicily: Blades are used to feed cattle in poor times.
 Dried flowers (‘u ciur ri ficurinia) are used to extract herbal teas that, in addition to being refreshing for the urinary tract, will be able to cope with the disturbance of the circulation.

 From the skins of the fruit, properly cleansed, in some places of Sicily, they get succulent cutlets.